abelxmendoza/Lore-Keeper/README.md

             SeasonEngine      Daily/Weekly Briefings
 ```

-### Hypergraph Quantum Index (HQI)
+### Memory Explorer (formerly HQI)

-**What it does:** A powerful search engine that finds memories by meaning, not just keywords.
+**What it does:** A powerful search engine with smart query parsing that finds memories by meaning, not just keywords.

 **Why it matters:** Traditional search looks for exact words.
-HQI understands what you're *really* asking for.
-Search "moments of clarity" and it finds entries about breakthroughs, epiphanies, and sudden understanding — even if you never used those exact words.
+Memory Explorer understands what you're *really* asking for.
+Search "moments of clarity last spring" and it automatically extracts the date range, finds entries about breakthroughs, epiphanies, and sudden understanding — even if you never used those exact words.

 **How it works:**
+- **Smart Query Parser**: Extracts filters from natural language (date ranges, characters, tags, motifs)
 - Combines multiple ways of understanding your memories (meaning, time, relationships)
 - Searches across everything: journal entries, tasks, people, story arcs, and themes
 - Ranks results by relevance, not just keyword matches
-- Provides instant results with filters to narrow down
+- Provides instant results with modal display showing timeline context and characters

 **Technical Details:**
+- **Natural Language Parsing**: Automatically detects date ranges ("last week", "spring 2023"), character mentions, tags, and motifs
 - **Multi-modal search**: Search across memories, tasks, characters, arcs, and motifs in a single query
 - **Filter support**: Filter results by type, tags, date ranges, and more
 - **Unified ranking**: Combines semantic similarity, temporal proximity, and graph relationships
-- **Search overlay**: Full-screen search interface with instant results and filters
+- **Result Modal**: Detailed view with memory content, timeline context, and character information

 ### Continuity Engine